Why Trump's vow to crush ISIS is easier said than done

 It has trained thousands of militants from the U.S., Canada, Europe and Asia who may return home and bide their time until the moment they can wreak revenge for their dead caliphate.
 In short, the jihadi dream of a Muslim empire will most likely live on after ISIS disappears.

-While Trump and many policy makers have focused on Trump, another old threat has not gone away: al Qaeda.
+While Trump and many policy makers have focused on ISIS, another old threat has not gone away: al Qaeda.

 The group's leaders are still committed to attacking the West.
 AQAP (al Qaeda in the Arabian Peninsula) remains a deadly threat.
 Al Qaeda's leader, Ayman al-Zawahiri, says the priority is still to strike America "until it bleeds, militarily and financially."